 What are tracking cookies?

 Cookies are small files placed on your computer by websites you visit containing data about what you did on the site.
-However, as well as the website itself putting cookies on your Mac, some sites allow advertisers to place their own cookies — so-called ‘third party cookies.’
+However, as well as the website itself putting cookies on your Mac, some sites allow advertisers to place their own cookies — so-called ‘third-party cookies.’
 These are tracking cookies.
-Recent versions of Safari block third-party cookies by default, but if you use another browser like Chrome or Firefox, there may be some scattered around on your Mac.
+Recent versions of Safari block third-party cookies by default, but if you use another browser like Chrome or Firefox, they may be some scattered around on your Mac.
 These third-party cookies are the reason why when you search for, say, a brand of trainers on Google, you see adverts appearing on sites you visit for those same trainers.
 The advertiser is tracking you.

 Should I be worried about cookies?